-The advisors at River Wealth are committed to enriching investors by sharing their insights and understanding of the market by regularly publishing the Market Currents in our quarterly Navigator Newsletter.
+The advisors at River Wealth are committed to enriching investors by sharing their insights and understanding of the market by regularly publishing the Market Currents in our quarterly Currents Newsletter.

 If you’d like to gain investment insights, sign up for your complimentary subscription today.
 Please fill out the form to the right and click Sign Up Now button.
 We’ll be happy to add you to our subscribers list.

-Central Bank activity, rates and inflation – For the second time in three months, the Federal Reserve increased its benchmark interest rate a quarter point, amid rising confidence that the economy is poised for more robust growth.
-The move, widely anticipated by financial markets, takes the overnight funds rate to a target range of 0.75 percent to 1 percent and sets the Fed on a likely path of regular hikes ahead.
-The normalization of interest rates will be a critical component of financial market activity this year, as the Fed will need to balance its policy with what appears to be a much more stimulative fiscal policy stance.
+Central Bank activity, rates and inflation – As widely anticipated, the Federal Reserve increased its benchmark interest rate a quarter point amid rising confidence that the economy is poised for more robust growth.
+The move in June takes the overnight funds rate to a target range of 1.00 percent to 1.25 percent and confirms the Fed is on a likely path of regular hikes now into 2018.

-Geopolitical concerns – Clearly, since the election, markets have been positive regarding election results and anticipated policy changes.
-In the shadow of this optimism lies a sense of concern that some unpredictable policy blunder could cause systemic problems.
-These concerns are primarily focused on foreign and trade policy where relationships are complicated, delicate and sometimes tenuous.
+Geopolitical concerns – As noted above, in the shadow of strong financial market performance, lies a sense of concern that some unpredictable policy situation could cause systematic problems.
+These concerns are primarily focused on foreign and trade policy where relationships are complicated, delicate, and sometimes tenuous.
 Investors should remain vigilant of these developments that could derail other economically positive policies.

-As always, we remind investors that during these times of uncertainty it is paramount to remain focused on long-term objectives.
-Maintaining a disciplined approach during spates of volatility opens investors to opportunities, and perhaps, more importantly, prevents costly mistakes.
+As always, we remind investors to remain focused on long-term objectives.
+We regularly note that; maintaining a disciplined approach during spats of volatility opens investors to opportunities, and perhaps, more importantly, prevents costly mistakes.
 It should also be noted, particularly at time like these, that chasing returns in steadily growing markets can have similar pitfalls.